concavegit/cv-assisted-origami/about.md

 ### All [OpenCV](https://opencv.org/) Developers
 OpenCV was the image processing tool we used.
-The amount of work, talent, and knowlege is phenomenal, and we are glad that intellligent people with PHDs put this together for idiots like us to use for free.
+The amount of work, talent, and knowlege is phenomenal, and we are glad that intellligent people with PhDs put this together for idiots like us to use for free.

 ### The [Qt](https://www.qt.io/) Company
 Having a graphical user interface which works across windows, mac, and linux seamlessly is a blessing.